gardenjs/gardenjs/README.md

 - [bug] On reload css defect (only problem in ubuntu).
 Maybe writing issue in gardenjs?
 - [task] Decorator for vue & react plugin.
+- [feature] Place decorator files in folders (like test-files with before/after).
+- [feature] Support das file as JS, JSX, TS, TSX.
 - [task] Type infos of das in editor.
 - [task] Add renderer to docs.
 - [task] Add decorator to docs.